joshgvines/mockomatik/README.md

 # MockOMatik
-Generate tests based on existing code.
+Generate test templates based on existing code.

 - Annotations will only work in a marked test directory.
 - Package statements will not work if output is not directed to the correct test package.